kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 In general, you should never decide whether something is in or out of a milestone; the SIG or the Release Team Lead needs to do that.
 In practice, you should fix anything simple that saves folks time when the intent is obvious or a milestone decision has been made.
 For example, you might add/modify kind and priority labels for a PR to match a correlating issue, or make sure an urgently awaited PR is in the milestone so it will pass CI.

 The job relates to both the Features Lead and CI Signal Lead roles.
-Understanding the in-bound features is important during the Early Release phase.
+Understanding the inbound features is important during the Early Release phase.
 Having an awareness on current test status is also critical, even though there is a specific lead for that area.
 The [documentation for CI Signal lead role](ci-signal-playbook.md) includes a listing of special high risk test categories to monitor with useful information for the Bug Triage Lead to also understand.
 The Bug Triage Lead should regularly interact with the peer leads for Features and CI Signal.

 ## Early Release